Role of SPC

 The SPC consists of 8-10 voting members from the LMU-CDM faculty, appointed by the Dean of LMU-CDM.
 One member serves as the Chair.
 A quorum is achieved when 51% of the voting members are present.
 Decisions are made by most of those present.
 The Chair votes only when needed to achieve quorum, break a tie, or create a tie to allow for further discussion.

-Ex-officio (non-voting) members may attend meetings to provide relevant information about individual students or insights into LMU-CDM’s curriculum.
+Ex-officio (non-voting) members may attend meetings to provide relevant information about individual students or insights into LMU-CDM’s curriculum, after which they are excused from Committee deliberations to avoid potential conflicts of interest.
 Current ex-officio members include but are not limited to:

 - Registrar